 Almost everyone whom I tell about my work as a wine writer, restaurant consultant, wine educator, and wine competition judge shares a common reaction: They envy my work, and do so quite openly.
-However, you may be a bit surprised to learn exactly why I am most thankful for my opportunity to write about wine and work in this world, and maybe you’ll find in this a new way to think about your own relation to this most amazing beverage--one that is perhaps appropriate for this particular time, in which we’re sandwiched between the (definitely expensive) holidays and the (potentially expensive) onset of tax season.
+However, you may be a bit surprised to learn exactly why I am most thankful for my opportunity to write about wine and work in this world, and maybe you’ll find in this a new way to think about your own relation to this most amazing beverage--one that is perhaps appropriate for this particular time, when millions of are out of work and many millions more confront economic insecurity for the indefinite future..

 You might think that I’m most grateful in retrospect for tasting lots of really fancy wines and seeing a lot of beautiful places along the way.
 To be sure, I’m very thankful for these opportunities.
 However, there’s no question that the most enduring source of delight for me has been the continual process of discovery.